 How much could I save with Trinity Debt Management?

 Trinity’s debt management program is designed to lower your interest rates to help you pay down your debt faster.
 Trinity claims it can lower interest rates to between 5% and 10%.
 Many customers are able to pay off their debts within three to five years.

 Compare debt relief companies

 Debt relief companies typically charge a percentage of a customer’s debt or a monthly program fee for their services.
-And they aren’t always transparent about these costs or drawbacks that can negatively affect your credit score.
+And not all companies are transparent about these costs or drawbacks that can negatively affect your credit score.
 Depending on the company you work with, you might pay other fees for third-party settlement services or setting up new accounts, which can leave you in a worse situation than when you signed up.

 Consider alternatives before signing up with a debt relief company:

 Payment extensions.
 Companies you owe may be willing to extend your payment due date or put you on a longer payment plan if you ask.